micene09/scarlett/docs/api/styles.md

 # API Styles

-scarlett comes with two styles, functional and class based.
+This library comes with two styles, functional and class based, to better adapt to your project's needs and style.

 ## What style to use

 There are no limitation on choosing an API style and both share the same [options](/api/rest-client-options).

-I suggest to go for the best fit for your project, for example:
+It's highly recommended to go for the best fit for your project's code style, for example:
 * Class API if you are on an [Angular](https://angular.io/) project, to stay aligned with his Class based API
 * Functional API if you are on a [Vue](https://vuejs.org/) or [React](https://react.dev/) project.

+Still don't know what to choose?
+Keep reading to know more about PROs and CONs.

 ## PROs and CONs